AndyG-unibe/Resample-ReprojectCosmoRea2-6/README.md

 Overview:

 This script should improve the work with Cosmo-Rea precipitation datasets.
-It contains the following tools:
+It contains the following processing steps:

 -Downloading datasets directly via Python